Vanguard FTSE Emerging Markets ETF

 VWO

-VWO is an exchange-traded fund (ETF) that provides broad exposure to stocks of companies in emerging markets.
+VWO is an exchange-traded fund (ETF) that provides diversified exposure to stocks in emerging markets globally.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily